-The Mini 4-H livestock and animal project is a special opportunity for Mini 4-Hers to learn about animal husbandry in preparation for traditional 4-H. The Mini 4-Her will be paired with an older 4-Her to shadow while meeting the requirements below.
+The Mini 4-H livestock and animal project is a special opportunity for Mini 4-Hers to learn about animal husbandry and practice skills in preparation for 4-H. The Mini 4-Her will be paired with an older 4-Her to shadow while meeting the requirements below.
+Mini 4-Her are not required to own their own the animals they participate with in Mini 4-H and cannot bring their own animal but will exhibit an animal that is planned to be exhibited by their mentor at the Warren County Fair.
+The Mini 4-H Livestock project requirements are listed below.

 Mini 4-H members, in 2nd grade, will be allowed to show, work with, or care for animal projects after their parent or legal guardian has signed a liability release.
 Mini 4-H members may independently show, work with, or care for animals that weigh 300 pounds or less.
 Mini 4-H members may only show, work with, or care for animals over 300 pounds when they are assisted by a parent, legal guardian, or another adult designated in writing by a parent or legal guardian."
 (The word assisted means that the adult has control of the animal at all times.)
-Mini 4-H members are not required to own the animals they participate within Mini 4-H. All animals on exhibit should meet the regulations of the Indiana Board of Animal Health Requirements for the Exhibition of Domestic Animals in Indiana and meet the vaccination requirements set by Indiana 4-H.